IBM-Bluemix-Docs/ComposeForRedis/dashboard-backups.md

 2. We will need a Redis configuration file to start up the Redis instance, so you will want to copy a redis.conf file from your install into your db directory with the dump.rdb file.
 For example, if you installed Redis on OSX with homebrew, the redis.conf file is in `/usr/local/etc`, so from the db directory run, `cp /usr/local/etc/redis.conf .`
 3. Edit the configuration file to point to our current directory when it starts.
 Open redis.conf with a text editor and change the line `dir /usr/local/var/db/redis/` to `dir .`.
 Save the file and exit.
 4. Start the redis server in the db directory supplying the configuration file: `redis-server redis.conf`.

+## Restoring a backup

+To restore a backup to a new service instance, follow the steps to view existing backups, then click in the corresponding row to expand the options for the backup you want to download.
+Click on the **Restore** button.
+A message is displayed to let you know that a restore has been initiated.
+The new service instance will automatically be named "redis-restore-[timestamp]", and appears on your dashboard when provisioning starts.